 Up to 64 matrix elements can be stored in memory.
 You can use all 64 elements in one matrix or distribute them among up to five matrices.

-Matrix inversion, for example, can be performed on an 8×8 matrix with real elements (or on a 4×4 matrix with complex elements, as described later).
+Matrix inversion and determinants can be performed on a matrix up to 8×8 with real elements (or on a 4×4 matrix with complex elements, as described later).